syncfusion-content/mobilejavascript-docs/MobileJS/Introduction/Debugging.md

-> Note: Connect your iOS device with mac using USB cable.
+N> Connect your iOS device with mac using USB cable.